hortonworks/registry/docs/install.rst

     docker exec -it `CONTAINER_ID` /bin/bash [OR]
-    docker-compose -f docker-compose-`db_type`.yml exec `service-name` /bin/bash [OR] docker-compose -f docker-compose-`db_type`.yml exec `service-name` date (executes the command `date` inside the container and shows the output)
+    docker-compose -f docker-compose-`db_type`.yml exec `service-name` /bin/bash [OR]

 7. To scale the Schema Registry application.
 NOTE: One instance of Schema Registry should be up and running
 ::

     docker-compose -f docker-compose-`db_type`.yml scale registry-app=5

-8. To view client, use "http://localhost:9010"
+8. To view client, use "http://localhost:9010" (The app can bind on any available port provided in the allowed range.
+   Please check docker-compose-`db-type`.yml file)

 9. Other useful docker commands,
 ::